drew-two/mlbookcamp-code/course-zoomcamp/03-classification/03-validation.md

 **Classes, functions, and methods:**

+* `wget` - Linux shell command for downloading data.
 * `train_test_split` - Scikit-Learn class for splitting datasets.
-Linux shell command for downloading data.
 The `random_state` argument set a random seed for reproducibility purposes.
 * `df.reset_index(drop=True)` - reset the indices of a dataframe and delete the previous ones.
 * `df.x.values` - extract the values from x series
 * `del df['x']` - delete x series from a dataframe